abpio/abp-commercial-docs/en/startup-templates/application/solution-structure.md

 ## Docker Support

 All the application startup templates provide docker-compose tool for containerization.
-Each application contains `Dockerfile.local` dockerfiles that builds a docker image locally.
+Each application contains `Dockerfile.local` dockerfiles that build a docker image locally.

 ### Building Images

 Use the `build-images-locally.ps1` file under the `etc/build` folder.
 This script will navigate to related project folders and build the docker image using the `Dockerfile.local` after publishing your application using the `dotnet publish -c Release` command.
 It is **recommended** to use `build-images-locally.ps1`  script to build the images.

-It is essential to have published application since Dockerfile uses the publish folder to build the image.
+It is essential to have a published application since Dockerfile uses the publish folder to build the image.

 ### Running Images

-You can run the docker images you have build using the `docker run` command individually or use the provided `run-docker.ps1` script under the `etc/docker` folder that uses `docker-compose.yml` file for orchestration.
+You can run the docker images you have built using the `docker run` command individually or use the provided `run-docker.ps1` script under the `etc/docker` folder that uses the `docker-compose.yml` file for orchestration.
 It is **recommended** to use the `run-docker.ps1` script that also generates required HTTPS certificates to run the solution on HTTPS.

 ## What's next?